Insurance for trades

 At Superscript, we offer special cover for just the tools and equipment of your trade.
 You won't be tied into taking out any other covers in your policy so you only pay for what you need.

-As a tradesman, you can get simple, flexible cover for vital tools and items of business equipment such as:
+As a tradesman, you can get simple, standalone cover for vital tools and items of business equipment such as:

 - Power tools